8 Money-Saving Tips on Gardening in the City

 As I’ve written in my past 2 gardening posts, we’ve turned many of our flower beds in our back yard (on a city lot) into garden vegetable beds.
 Today I’m exploring why we grow what we grow, and also some money-saving thoughts on gardening.

 8 Ways to Save Money by Growing your Own Vegetables

-2. Think it through.
-For example. garlic and corn simply are more effecient to buy in the store than to grow on a city lot.
+For example, garlic and corn simply are more effecient to buy in the store than to grow on a city lot.
 It’s all relevant, but corn and garlic take a ton of space and water, so think of what you could be growing in that space.
 Because of our friend Connie, who wrote the NEW Sonoma Diet book (you can enter to win a copy of her book!), we’re encouraged to try to grow peppers this year.
 For some reason we had difficulty getting our peppers to ripen in the past.

 There’s no way around making mistakes with gardening.
 You’ll learn from year to year what works for you on your piece of property.
 The last few years we were looking forward to asparagus, but we didn’t plant it in the right soil.
 This year we’re devoting a new entire bed to it.

 If you are planning a garden, what stage are you in right now?

 Also, please let me know if you are interested in an entire post on the AeroGarden.
 I also thought I’d share a picture of the “gardeners,” all cleaned up after a long day of gardening and ready for a hot date! :)